 CityGML import.
-Once all import settings are correct, the Import button [9] starts the import process.
+Once all import settings are correct, the Import button [8] starts the import process.
 If a database connection has not been established manually beforehand, the currently selected entry on the Database tab is used to connect to the 3D City Database.
 The separate steps of the import process as well as all errors that might occur during the import are reported to the console window, whereas the overall progress is shown in a separate status window.
 The import process can be aborted at any time by pressing the Cancel button in the status window.
 The Importer/Exporter will make sure that all pending city objects are completely imported before it terminates the import process.

-After having completed the import, a list enumerating the types and number of imported CityGML top-level features is printed to the console window as summary.
+After having completed the import, a summary of the imported CityGML top-level features is printed to the console window.

 Note: The import operation does not automatically apply a coordinate transformation to the internal reference system of the 3D City Database instance.
-Thus, if the coordinate reference system of the CityGML input data does not match the coordinate reference system defined for the 3D City Database instance, the user must transform the coordinate values before importing the data (or use an affine transformation during import if this is sufficient).
+Thus, if the coordinate reference system of the CityGML input data does not match the coordinate reference system defined for the 3D City Database instance, the user must transform the coordinate values before importing the data (or use an affine transformation during import if this is enough).
 A possible workaround procedure can be realized as follows:

 Set up a second (temporary) instance of the 3D City Database with an internal CRS matching the CRS of the CityGML instance document.